Find out what some of our graduates are doing today in pursuing their successful careers.

 Ideally, your plan should include an automotive training program that teaches essential trade skills.
 These skills can also be established on paper, which can help when it comes to applying for entry-level roles in the automotive industry.

-This training is available through Universal Technical Institute’s 51-week Automotive Technology program7 at our two campuses in Florida: Orlando and Miramar.
-While enrolled, students take automotive mechanic courses like:
+This training is available through Universal Technical Institute’s 51-week Automotive Technology program at our two campuses in Florida: Orlando and Miramar.7 While enrolled, students learn about automotive mechanic course topics like:

 Continue reading to learn more.
-We’ll relay our learning-based training strategy on how to become an auto mechanic in Florida!1
+We’ll relay our learning-based training strategy on how to become a mechanic in Florida!

 Obtaining a high school degree or GED takes time, but it can also open up your options!
-Without either, it could be difficult to gain admission to an automotive mechanic school before securing an entry-level position, and a career as an auto mechanic could take much longer to develop.
+Without either, it could be difficult to gain admission to an automotive mechanic school to prepare you for an entry-level position, and a career as an auto mechanic could take much longer to develop.

 Read: UTI Admissions Requirements